Brugada syndrome

 Brugada syndrome (BrS) is a genetic disorder in which the electrical activity of the heart is abnormal due to channelopathy.
 It increases the risk of abnormal heart rhythms and sudden cardiac death.
 Those affected may have episodes of syncope.
-The abnormal heart rhythms seen in those with Brugada syndrome often occur at rest.
-They may be triggered by a fever.
+The abnormal heart rhythms seen in those with Brugada syndrome often occur at rest, and may be triggered by a fever.

 About a quarter of those with Brugada syndrome have a family member who also has the condition.
 Some cases may be due to a new genetic mutation or certain medications.
 The most commonly involved gene is SCN5A which encodes the cardiac sodium channel.
 Diagnosis is typically by electrocardiogram (ECG), however, the abnormalities may not be consistently present.
 Medications such as ajmaline may be used to reveal the ECG changes.
 Similar ECG patterns may be seen in certain electrolyte disturbances or when the blood supply to the heart has been reduced.

 There is no cure for Brugada syndrome.
 Those at higher risk of sudden cardiac death may be treated using an implantable cardioverter defibrillator (ICD).
 In those without symptoms the risk of death is much lower, and how to treat this group is less clear.
 Isoproterenol may be used in the short term for those who have frequent life-threatening abnormal heart rhythms, while quinidine may be used longer term.
 Testing people's family members may be recommended.